graciemcguire/working-with-typescript/README.md

 - run node index.js to run our code
 - submit code

-Now that we have our `tsconfig.json` setup, we're able to compile our code using the `tsc` command!
+Now that we have our `tsconfig.json` set up, we're able to compile our code using the `tsc` command!
 There's a ton of different compiler options for us (check out [TypeScript Docs - Compiler Options][] to see them all!) to use... we can use the command by adding a specific file to it like `npx tsc index.ts`, or we can